CESNET/pakiti-server/docs/configuration.md

 If you need more pakiti servers on one machine, you can just set environment variable 'PAKITI_CONFIG_FILE' with path to appropriate Config.php in apache configuration.

     SetEnv PAKITI_CONFIG_FILE /etc/pakiti/Config2.php

+When using cli module, you must set the --config option to the correct Config.php otherwise the default Config.php will be used.
+Use the --config as the first option.